 - There is less corrosion in the system.

-In addition to these heat transfer oils, you’ll encounter hot petroleum oil applications in refineries and hot organic oil applications in various other industries.
+In addition to these heat transfer oils you will encounter hot petroleum oil applications in refineries and hot organic oil applications in various other industries.
 There are several problems associated with sealing these hot oil products and each of them has to be solved if satisfactory seal life is ever to be obtained.

 - High temperature oil is generally too hot for most commercially available elastomers. (the rubber parts)